AlessandroPolastri94/Sonar-WekaNose-Plugin/README.md

 I ask to be very careful to insert all the additional dependencies in the file mentioned above.

-For more details consult my batchelor thesis.
+For more details consult my [Bachelor Thesis](https://drive.google.com/open?id=160Tga1R02J-KgtDvXqRZASViouMKK4u6).

 For any problem related to the operation contact: alessandro.polastri94@gmail.com